markng/django-allauth/README.rst

 - If the user isn't logged in, it acts identical to the `login_required` decorator.

-- If the user is logged in but has no verified e-mail address, an e-mail verification mail is automatically resend and the user is presented with a page informing him he needs to verify his email address.
+- If the user is logged in but has no verified email address, an email verification mail is automatically resend and the user is presented with a page informing him he needs to verify his email address.